BAMresearch/ctsimu-artist-module/README.md

 ## Installation

-Drag and drop the .artp file into your aRTist window.
+Drag and drop the .artp file into your aRTist window to install the module.

-The module relies on the 'rl_json' module, which is comes by default since aRTist 2.10.2.
+The module relies on the `rl_json` extension, which comes by default since aRTist 2.10.2.

 ## Known Limitations